Charter Township of Washington

 Where do we register to vote?

-You may register to vote at the Clerk's office during regular office hours or any Secretary of State Office.
+You may register to vote at the Clerk's office during regular office hours or any Secretary of State Office, or on-line.

 Where do we vote?